Bradie James: Regular season

+Playoffs

 Personal life

-In 2006, James was the co-host of "Inside The Huddle", a one-hour player commentary show that aired live on sports talk radio in Dallas along with quarterback Tony Romo.
+In 2006, James was the co-host of Inside The Huddle, a one-hour player commentary show that aired live on sports talk radio in Dallas along with quarterback Tony Romo.
 He is a member of Omega Psi Phi fraternity.
 He was married on May 30, 2009.

 Foundation 56

 James established Foundation 56 as a breast cancer outreach program dedicated to providing access to quality services and resources for breast cancer patients and survivors.

-Foundation 56 is a tribute to Bradie’s mother Etta, who died from the disease in 2001.
+Foundation 56 is a tribute to Bradie's mother Etta, who died from the disease in 2001.
 Bradie often says if there had been the types of services offered because of Foundation 56 his mother would still be alive.